alphagov/govuk-import-export-prototype/guide/declare-exporting-goods-from-eu/records-you-must-keep.markdown

 You must keep records for 4 years.
 This means:

-- copies of declarations you made online through NES
 - commercial invoices
 - valuation forms

-You can either:
+##If you used National Export System (NES)

-- make you own copies of declarations you made online through NES
-- get summary reports of your declarations from the Management Support System (MSS)
+You also need to keep copies of declarations you made through NES.
+You can get summary reports of them from the Management Support System (MSS).
--
-[Question for SME: does this just apply to online declarations through NES?]

-##Get summary reports of your declarations from MSS

-Before you order, check what’s in a standard MSS report to check that it covers what you need.
-If it doesn’t, you’ll need to order a bespoke report.
+###Using MSS

-You can also order one month’s sample data free of charge.
-To order sample data, write to the MSS team on company stationery.
-Include:
+You can get a free month’s sample data to check that a standard MSS report covers what you need.
+Write to the MSS team on company stationery, including:

 - your business name and address
 - EORI number
 - email address where you want the report sent
 - whether you want information on imports, exports or both

-The letter must be signed by a director, partner or owner of your business.
+- the signature of a director, partner or owner of your business

 ### Standard MSS reports

-Complete the [MSS agreement form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/381489/Agreement_for_the_Sale_of_Management_Support_System__MSS__Data.pdf) (PDF, 111KB) to order standard MSS reports.
-Then post the completed form to the MSS team.

-You can use the MSS agreement form to order:
+If standard MSS reports meet your needs, you can order:

 - monthly standard reports
 - standard reports showing historical information from up to 4 years ago

+To order, fill in the [MSS agreement form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/381489/Agreement_for_the_Sale_of_Management_Support_System__MSS__Data.pdf) (PDF, 111KB.
-Standard reports cost £20 plus VAT for each month covered.

-You’ll get the reports by email, as an MS Excel document.
+Reports cost £20 plus VAT for each month covered.
+You’ll get the reports by email, as an MS Excel spreadsheet.

 ### Bespoke MSS reports

-Contact the MSS team to order a bespoke report if a standard report doesn’t cover what you need.

-Bespoke reports cost £35.31 plus VAT for each month covered.
+Contact the MSS team to order if you need a bespoke report.
+Reports cost £35.31 plus VAT for each month covered.

 $C
 **MSS team**